ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_STT.md

 3. how to use

    - Set the parameters in `STT.ini`.
-   - Create instance by using initialization function `InitSTT`
+   - Create an instance by using the initialization function `InitSTT`
    - Use `Get*` function to get quaternion information